How To Create a CPD Record

 - Once you have your table, you can then start to add all the factors you looked at in the first section of this blog.

 We hope this has helped you to create a CPD Record in the simplest of ways!
-As well as helping you to create a CPD Record why not check out ways to keep it up to date too with another blog we’ve written.
+As well as helping you to create a CPD Record why not check out ways to keep it up to date too.